alexredd99/junkyard-slurm/README.md

 * [just](https://github.com/casey/just)
 * [repo](https://source.android.com/docs/setup/download/source-control-tools)

+## TODO
+* Proper fstab
+* Dedicated phone/server for automatically building everything natively
+* Mount vendor partition (and other partitions by label)
+* DISABLE SLEEP WHEN SHUT

 ## Customizing Kernel
 Add/remove kernel modules in the defconfig fragment [custom_defconfig](kernel/custom_defconfig_mod/custom_defconfig).
 You may have to first add/remove modules manually with something like `nconfig` to see which other dependent modules also need to be added.